Derek Watson (gridiron football)

-Derek Watson (born May 1, 1981 in Pelzer, South Carolina) is a former professional Canadian football running back for the Calgary Stampeders of the Canadian Football League.
+Derek Watson (born May 1, 1981) is an American former professional football running back for the Calgary Stampeders of the Canadian Football League (CFL).
 He was signed by the New England Patriots as an undrafted free agent in 2003.
 He played college football for the South Carolina State Bulldogs and the South Carolina Gamecocks.
 He attended high school at Palmetto High School in Williamston, South Carolina.

-Watson has also played for the Tampa Bay Buccaneers.
+Watson was also a member of the Tampa Bay Buccaneers of the National Football League (NFL).